-Kirsten is a junior and an English major at UH Mānoa.
-This is her second year as a creative non-fiction editor for Ānuenue Review.
-In and out of classes, she enjoys writing analytical essays, short stories, and poetry.
+Kirsten is a senior at UH Mānoa majoring in English and minoring in Korean.
+This is her third year on staff at Ānuenue Review and her first year as Associate Editor.
+In and out of class, she enjoys writing analytical essays, short stories, and poetry.
 She may not read as much as an English major “should,” but when she does, she prefers coming-of-age stories, romances, and anything with an excellent suspense-filled, nail-biting, tension-breaking third act argument.
-In her free time, Kirsten likes to pick apart movies and play god (The Sims 4).
+In her free time, Kirsten likes to pick apart movies, scream at concerts, and play god (The Sims 4).

 Johanna Leo was an international student from México who graduated from the University of Hawaiʻi at Mānoa in the spring of 2022 with a double-major in English and Psychology.
 She started Ānuenue Review to create a space that actively seeks and encourages creative and diverse undergraduate work.
 She also worked as a writing consultant for the Writing Center.
 In her free time, Johanna likes to read and write, do yoga, go hiking, and spend time in the ocean.